Viruses, Bacteria, and Parasites in the Digestive Tract

-A refrigerator should be set between 32 degrees F and 40 degrees F.
+A refrigerator should be set between 32° F and 40°F.

-A freezer should be set at or below 0 degrees F.
+A freezer should be set at or below 0°F.

-Regularly clean and disinfect the refrigerator and freezer.
+Regularly clean and disinfect your refrigerator and freezer.

 Use containers to prevent contaminating other foods or kitchen surfaces.
-Do not store food uncovered in the refrigerator or freezer.
+Don't store food uncovered in the refrigerator or freezer.

 Use special precautions when preparing and cooking food: